Beauty and the Beast (strongman competition): History

 2000 again attracted international strongmen who again dominated the standings, with Janne Virtanen winning the event.
 These championships were also notable for introducing the Rolling Thunder World Championships, seen as the event that determines the athlete with the greatest grip strength on the planet.
 In 2000 this was a kickoff event in a Honolulu sports bar the night before the strongman competition began.
 Those that entered included the four-time World's Strongest Man winner Magnus Ver Magnusson.

 The 2001 edition of Beauty and the Beast was held on June 2 and was a one-day, eight-event contest.
-The podium saw three eventual winners of the World's Strongest Man title with Magnus Samuelsson, Phil Pfister and Svend Karlsen finishing first, second and third respectively.
-By now Odd Haugen was credited with having done an incredible job of organizing one of the great contests on the strongman circuit making this a preview for the World's Strongest man.
+The podium saw three winners of the World's Strongest Man title with Magnus Samuelsson, Phil Pfister and Svend Karlsen finishing first, second and third respectively.

 The 2002 edition of the Beauty and Beast was scheduled for June 8, featuring defending World's Strongest Man winner Svend Karlsen, along with other top competitors including Janne Virtanen, Hugo Girard, Martin Muhr, Wout Zijlstra, Phil Pfister, Karl Gillingham, Brian Schoonveld, Jesse Marunde, and Grant Higa.
 The IFSA World Strongman Super Series was being heavily promoted in 2002 and Beauty and the Beast formed part of that.
 In the end, it became the Grand Prix Final held on January 17, 2003, finishing off the 2002 season.
 The very next day, a second Hawaii Grand Prix, again deemed Beauty and the Beast, was held as the opener for the 2003 IFSA World Strongman Super Series.
 Some deemed this a little farcical.
 This turned out to be the last holding of the event.
 Like the World Muscle Power Classic, once the Beauty and the Beast became entangled with the Super Series, it lost its stand alone gravitas and quickly fell from favour.
 In the tentative schedule for the 2004/05 Super Series there was to have been a November Hawaii Grand Prix, but that season was foreshortened and this did not take place.